Capgemini/azure-devops-extension-xrm-build/README.md

 ## Description

-Azure.DevOps.Extension.Xrm.Build provides tasks for use in Azure DevOps build pipelines.
+The Azure.DevOps.Extension.Xrm.Build extension provides tasks for use in Azure DevOps build pipelines.
 These tasks enable a Continuous Integration pipeline to be created for Dynamics 365.

 **Tasks:**